-What is an income statement and what does it look like?
+What is an income statement, and what is it used for?

-What does the income statement reveal?
-An income statement calculates your business’ revenue, expenses, and net profit over a particular period of time.
-Also known as the profit and loss statement, it is one of the three major financial statements (in addition to the balance sheet and cash flow statement) you need to report your company’s financial performance.
+An income statement calculates your business’ revenue, expenses, and net profit over a particular time.
+Also known as the profit and loss statement, it is one of the three primary financial statements (in addition to the balance sheet and cash flow statement) you need to report your company’s economic performance.

 What items appear on the income statement?

-Here’s the breakdown of the sections and components of the income statement:
+Here’s the breakdown of its sections and components:

 Section I: Revenues and gains